Find Affordable College Courses

 77 Yearly Graduations

 The 13th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is University of West Alabama.
-Each year, around 5,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,100 per year, while in-state graduate students, on average, pay $6,678 per year.
-During the 2020-2021 academic year, 77 people received their master's degree in educational/instructional technology from University of West Alabama.
-Of these students, 97% were women and 16% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 77 people received their master's degree in educational/instructional technology from University of West Alabama.
+Of these students, 100% were women and 19% were members of underrepresented racial-ethnic groups.

 #14